castacks/castacks.github.io/_posts/2019-08-01-fault-detection.md

 ### Publications

-The real-time anomaly detection method for the autonomous aerial vehicles is described in the following publication ([PDF available on arXiv](https://arxiv.org/abs/1907.00511) and [IEEE Xplore](https://ieeexplore.ieee.org/document/8794286)):
+The real-time anomaly detection method for the autonomous aerial vehicles is described in the following publication (access on [arXiv](https://arxiv.org/abs/1907.00511) or [IEEE Xplore](https://ieeexplore.ieee.org/document/8794286)):

 *BibTeX:*